mafernando/api/docs/index.md

 Jellyfish has the following requirements:

-* Ruby (Please check .ruby-version for the latest version to use, generally, this is the current version of Ruby)
+* Ruby (Please check .ruby-version for the latest version to use)
 * PostgreSQL 9.4+
-* Red Hat Enterprise Linux / CentOS
+* Red Hat Enterprise Linux (or Docker)

 To see a detailed list, check out our [System Requirements](requirements.md).